openshift/enhancements/enhancements/machine-api/control-plane.md

 2 - Fetch all existing control plane Machine resources by ownerRef.
 Adopt any other machine having a targeted label.
 3 - Compare with expected replicas number.
 If expected is higher than current then:
 4 - Check all owned machines have a backed ready node.
-5 - Check all Etcd members for all owned machines are healthy via Cluster Etcd Operator status signalling.
+5 - Check all etcd members for all owned machines are healthy via Cluster etcd Operator status signalling.
-6 - If (NOT all Etcd members are healthy OR NOT all owned machines have a backed ready node) then controller short circuits here, log, update status and requeue.
+6 - If (NOT all etcd members are healthy OR NOT all owned machines have a backed ready node) then controller short circuits here, log, update status and requeue.
 Else:
 7 - Choose a failure domain.
 8 - Create new Machine object with a templated spec.
 Go to 1.
-9 - Cluster Etcd Operator watches the new node.
-It runs a new Etcd pod on it.
+9 - Cluster etcd Operator watches the new node.
+It runs a new etcd pod on it.

 ##### Scale in
 1 - The controller always reconciles towards expected number of replicas.
 This must be an odd number.
 2 - Fetch all existing control plane Machine resources by ownerRef.
 Adopt any other machine having a targeted label.
 3 - Compare with expected replicas number.
 If expected is lower than current then:
 4 - Check all owned machines have a backed ready node.
-5 - Check all Etcd members for all owned machines are healthy via Cluster Etcd Operator status signalling.
+5 - Check all etcd members for all owned machines are healthy via Cluster etcd Operator status signalling.
-6 - If (NOT all Etcd members are healthy OR NOT all owned machines have a backed ready node) then controller short circuits here, log, update status and requeue.
+6 - If (NOT all etcd members are healthy OR NOT all owned machines have a backed ready node) then controller short circuits here, log, update status and requeue.
 Else:
 7 - Remove etcd member.
 8 - Delete machine.
 Go to 1.
-(Race between the node going away and Cluster Etcd Operator re-adding the member?)
+(Race between the node going away and Cluster etcd Operator re-adding the member?)

 #### Declarative Vertical scaling (scale out + scale in)
 1 - Watch changes to the Control Plane provideSpec